WhateverItWorks/my-xmpp-docker-compose/README.md

 ### my-xmpp-docker-compose
-Tigase XMPP Server was never easier - you can have a full-fledged XMPP server in a matter of minutes.
+Tigase XMPP Server can have a full-fledged XMPP server in Docker in a matter of minutes.

 # What is Tigase XMPP server?